 Third-level education and COVID-19

-Third-level institutions have moved to learning online.
-You can check your college’s arrangements during COVID-19.
+You can check your own college’s arrangements during COVID-19.

 If you are renting

-If you have problems paying your rent during the emergency period, you should engage as soon as possible with your landlord.
+If you have problems paying your rent during COVID-19, you should engage as soon as possible with your landlord.

-This can be a stressful time.
+This is a stressful time.
 You can stay in touch with information and frequently asked questions on your college’s website.